geraldkembellec/ScientificCommitteeAnalytics/README.md

 ## How ?

 It works with Google Charts
-It can be used with a Google Sheet, shared as CSV or a CSV
+It can be used with a Google Sheet, shared as CSV or simply a native CSV

 ## How to